Dead? Or Dead Slow?

 There are many things we recommend riders can do to reduce the risk of becoming another statistic.

 - Always wear hi-viz clothing and put hi-viz equipment on your horse – even on bright days, it is surprising how well a horse can be camouflaged against a hedge.
 Find out more about what to wear.

 - Unless absolutely necessary, we highly recommend you avoid riding in failing light, fog or darkness or when it is snowing or icy

 - Show courtesy to drivers – if you show drivers appreciation of their efforts, then drivers should return the favour

 - If you are riding a horse that is not used to roads, make sure you are accompanied by an experienced rider and horse

 - Make sure you have told someone where you are going and what time you are expected back.

-Please download, print and share own Dead?
-Or Dead Slow poster.
+Please download, print and share our Dead Slow poster.

 Download available here.

 You can support The British Horse Society and help us in our work to ensure the safety of horses and riders by donating to our Dead?
 Or Dead Slow? campaign on JustGiving.